 Suddenly there was an abrupt decrease in power from the No. 1 power plant and the aircraft began to rapidly lose height.
 Captain Hunt requested for the No. 2 engine to be restarted and raised the nose of the 737 in a vain attempt to glide to the runway.

 But it was too late.
-Seconds later at 2024 hrs the aircraft struck the ground to the east of the M1 motorway before hurtling across the road and impacting the motorways western embankment.
+Seconds later at 2024 hrs the aircraft struck the ground to the east of the M1 motorway before hurtling across the road and impacting its western embankment.
 The jet was just 900 metres from the safety of the threshold of runway 27.

 The scene that greeted the emergency services was one of complete carnage.
 The 737 had broken in to three pieces.
 The nose section had travelled up the embankment, while the tail section fractured before buckling over the centre fuselage and wing section.